logbasex/a-littlebit-about-shell-script/README.md

 [What is the purpose of $HOME/.local](https://stackoverflow.com/questions/30274743/what-is-the-purpose-of-home-local)
   - Install `pip3` package, binary file (exutable file) is located in $HOME/.local, we need to `EXPORT PATH=$PATH:~/.local/bin`

+**/sys/devices**
+  - This directory contains the global device hierarchy of all devices on the system.
+This directory also contains a platform directory and a system directory.
+The platform directory contains peripheral devices specific to a particular platform such as device controllers.
+The system directory contains non-peripheral devices such as CPUs and APICs.

+  `cat /sys/devices/virtual/dmi/id/sys_vendor`

 # UTILITIES

 **Default editor**